NazriJasmal/Data-Science-Intern-at-Data-Glacier/README.md

 Run the test script using below command:
 pytest test/test.py -s
-ignore warning and if there is no error then add,commit and push your changes to repo create pull request and assign to reviewer ( If you are working in the group else push the changes to your own repo and submit the URL of that)
+ignore warning and if there is no error then add,commit and push your changes to repo
-If reviewer approves then merge the changes to master ( optional as this is individual assignment.)

 ## Week 2- Project: G2M insight for Cab Investment firm